toaderflorin/florintoader/_posts/2017-08-10-qm-introduction.markdown

 The amplitude of this wave (which is always a positive number) will give you the rough position of where the particle is located.

 ### Heisenberg's Uncertainty Principle ###
-Here's an interesting byproduct of the Schrodinger equation: the more localized the wave for the position of the particle, the bigger the spread for the speed of the particle (which is the first order derivative of the wavefunction in relation to time) and viceversa.
+Here's an interesting byproduct of the Schrodinger equation: the more localized the wave for the position of the particle, the bigger the spread for the speed of the particle (which is the first order derivative of the wave function in relation to time) and vice versa.

 ![image-title-here](/images/schrodinger.png){:class="img-responsive"}